Bed Bugs: The Issues, Challenges and Facts

 2. It’s in Their DNA

 One of the most exciting advances in bed bug technology is DNA testing.
 We can now determine whether bed bugs have been in a room by swabbing areas of the room for their DNA.
 The upside of DNA testing is that it’s extremely reliable and provides a history of what occurred in that area.
 It also allows a business to keep a room, or other areas of an establishment, out of service for a much shorter period of time.
-The DNA test is 99.7 percent effective in detecting whether bed bugs are currently or have been in the room.
 You can narrow the activity dates if the room is properly denatured and wiped down (to establish a sterile environment or baseline of zero) prior to sampling.
 However, DNA testing requires very thorough swabbing, and results can take 24 to 48 hours to turn around.
 From a liability standpoint, DNA provides businesses with real data and confirmation of bed bug presence (or the lack thereof) in a particular room or area.
 So if one of your customers claims there’s a bed bug problem, you can use DNA swabbing to investigate whether the claim is true or false.
 This is advantageous for businesses that want to protect their brands.

 3. Sniffing Out the Problem